 Sheen went to high school at Spalding Institute, then studied at St. Viator College in Illinois and attended Saint Paul Seminary in Minnesota before his ordination to the priesthood on September 20, 1919.

 In 1920, he came to The Catholic University of America to continue his studies.
 He stayed only a year before leaving to pursue advanced study in philosophy at the Catholic University of Louvain, Belgium.
-Five years later, he returned to Catholic University to teach.
+Five years later, he returned to The Catholic University of America to teach.

 For the next 23 years, Catholic University was where Father Sheen honed his skills as a scholar, educator, orator and evangelist.
 He worked, first in the School of Theology and Religious Studies, then in the School of Philosophy, teaching courses that touched on both of those disciplines, including "Philosophy of Religion," "God and Society," and "God and Modern Philosophy."
 Students - and untold numbers of visitors - crowded into Room 112 McMahon Hall to hear his lectures.